LaunchCodeEducation/cheatsheets/git-basics/README.md

 ## Helpful Git Resources

-[Pro Git Book](https://git-scm.com/book/en/v2) - A referenc book covering Git in depth.
+[Pro Git Book](https://git-scm.com/book/en/v2) - A reference book covering Git in depth.

 [Flight Rules for Git](https://github.com/k88hudson/git-flight-rules) - A "How to" guide for git